Jezebel's Kiss

-Jezebel’s Kiss is a 1990 American erotic thriller film directed by Harvey Keith and starring Katherine Barrese, Malcolm McDowell, Meredith Baxter, Meg Foster, Everett McGill.
+Jezebel’s Kiss is a 1990 American erotic thriller film directed by Harvey Keith and starring Katherine Barrese, Malcolm McDowell, Meredith Baxter, Meg Foster, and Everett McGill.

 Plot

 A young, beautiful woman arrives in a small town to take revenge for the egregious injustice that was inflicted on her family many years ago.
 To fulfil her plans, she resorts to seduction and manipulation.